About

 I'm committed to guiding you on this transformative journey of building a positive relationship with your dog.
 Achieving long-term results requires consistency & effort.
 I'm here to provide expert support every step of the way.

-Driven by her childhood passion with a desire to heal and transform relationships between dogs and their guardians, Leah received her dog training certification through Victoria Stilwell Academy (VSA), which emphasizes science-based, positive reinforcement (R+) training techniques.
-She also completed specialized training in canine aggression through Michael Shikashio's "Aggression in Dogs" program, enabling her to address complex behavioral issues.
-Leah is also a Fear-Free certified professional, trained to reduce fear, anxiety, and stress in pets during veterinary visits and other care experiences.
+Driven by my childhood passion with a desire to heal and transform relationships between dogs and their guardians, I received my dog training certification through Victoria Stilwell Academy (VSA), which emphasizes science-based, positive reinforcement (R+) training techniques.
+I also completed specialized training in canine aggression through Michael Shikashio's "Aggression in Dogs" program, enabling me to address complex behavioral issues.
+I am also a Fear-Free certified professional, trained to reduce fear, anxiety, and stress in pets during veterinary visits and other care experiences.

-Always a lifelong learner, Leah also obtained a K-12 Career Technical Education credential in Animal Science.
-Channeling her passion for canine science, she pioneered a Humane Education program tailored for high school students and young adults aspiring to become positive reinforcement dog trainers.
-She continues to pursue her passion by working directly with people and their pups.
+Always a lifelong learner, I obtained a K-12 Career Technical Education credential in Animal Science.
+Channeling my passion for canine science, I pioneered a Humane Education program tailored for high school students and young adults aspiring to become positive reinforcement dog trainers.

-With a focus on addressing the underlying needs and emotions behind your dog's behavior, Leah emphasizes communication to enhance the bond between dogs and their guardians.
-She believes in consistency, patience, and a learning mindset to facilitate transformation in both handlers and their dogs.
-The true reward lies in fostering deeper understanding and trust between dogs and their guardians, ultimately improving their quality of life together.
+With a focus on addressing the underlying needs and emotions driving your dog's behavior, I emphasize communication and understanding to enhance the bond between dogs and their guardians.
+I believe in consistency, patience, and a learning mindset to facilitate transformation in every dog-human team.

-For Leah, the love of an animal is unmatched.
-During her downtime, you'll catch her snuggling with her two rescue pups, Tucker and Zoey, enjoying playtime with her three cats, Michael, Georgie, and Diva, and savoring quality moments with her mare, Sally Rose!
+For me, the love of an animal is unmatched.
+During my downtime, you'll catch me snuggling with my two rescue pups, Tucker and Zoey, enjoying playtime with my three cats, Michael, Georgie, and Diva, and savoring quality moments with my mare, Sally Rose!

 MYTH #1: